Atomic-Potato/Computer-Science-University-Notes/Game Development/Games/Potato Punch/ToDo List/Player/Dash.md

 - [x] set the velocity to 0 if the player hits a collider and didnt `isDashingWall`
 - [x] comment the code
 - [x] fix dashing while rolling
+- [ ] Make the collider smaller by 5%

 ## Extra
 - [x] Make the dash delay only if is dashing and grounded